oskariorg/oskariorg.github.io/_posts/2020-08-28-Hi_from_communication.md

 ## From semi-open to fully open

-Back then Oskari was in my opinion semi open: the source code was licensed correctly, but the communication between stakeholders was mainly done in Finnish in closed channels, the developers had not signed the Contributor License Agreement and hence the source code could have encountered some legal immaterial problems.
+Back then Oskari was in my opinion semi open: the source code was licensed correctly, but the communication between stakeholders was mainly done in Finnish in closed channels, the developers had not signed the Contributor License Agreement and hence the source code could have encountered some IPR challenges.
 Also there were some bureaucratic hindrances that affected how to contribute, who could be part of the community and what are the roles of different groups and users.
 And above all, there was a lingering question about who does what and how the source code is managed.